Barbara Dunkelman: Career

+In the 2019 companion book to the series, Dunkelman said that at the time she was working as the community manager at Rooster Teeth and Monty Oum introduced her to Yang Xiao Long's character, remarking "I'm working on this show and there's this badass Goldilocks character.
+Do you want to play her?," with Dunkleman saying yes, even though she had never done any voice acting yet, and was listed at the end of the 'Red' trailer for the character Ruby Rose, even though she hadn't even auditioned for the role at the time.
+Dunkleman also said that Yang is "fun to play" as she is even-keeled in real-life while Yang can become very hot-headed, called it an honor to play "a character who's such a badass" and said it was nice to live vicariously through Yang, who loves motorcycle-riding.

 Beginning in September 2016, Dunkelman began hosting Always Open, a lifestyle and sexual health podcast within Rooster Teeth.
-The podcast went on indefinite hiatus in June 2020.
+The podcast went on an "indefinite hiatus" in June 2020, but returned in March 2023, along with a new YouTube channel entitled "All Good No Worries".
 Also in September 2016, Dunkelman launched an eponymous clothing line at Rooster Teeth.
 In September 2019, Dunkelman became a Creative Director at Rooster Teeth.

 Dunkelman has amassed a number of live-action acting credits, which include roles in Rooster Teeth Shorts, Immersion, Day 5, and Ten Little Roosters, as well as the horror comedy Blood Fest.
 She is also one of five partial owners of the FCF Wild Aces Indoor Football Team.

 Personal life

 Dunkelman has been in a relationship with producer Trevor Collins since 2018.
+On November 23, 2023, the couple announced their engagement on Instagram.
+They were married on April 26, 2025.

 In 2021, she revealed in a video on her YouTube channel that she has a severe case of hyperhidrosis, and that she would be seeking surgery to curtail the effects of her condition.

+In a March 2023 interview with her friend Arryn Zech, a fellow voice actor on RWBY, Dunkelman said she is "not fully straight", but is "for the most part...fairly straight".